 What you have here is not so much a short story as a draft for a possible novel.
 A short story can only deal with one small incident.
 The way you have divided it up means that there is a lot more to it.

-14th February 1997

-9th assignment

 Write a story, not too much romance, suitable for a magazine, but not violence.
 Put a twist in the tail.

 ONE MORE CHANCE